espressomd/espresso/doc/sphinx/magnetostatics.rst

 Espresso can use the methods from the Scafacos *Scalable fast Coulomb solvers* library for dipoles, if the methods support dipolar calculations.
 The feature SCAFACOS_DIPOLES has to be added to myconfig.hpp to activate this feature.
-At the time of this writing (May 2017) dipolar calculations are only included in the ``dipolar`` branch of the Scafacos code.
+At the time of this writing (Feb 2018) dipolar calculations are only included in the ``dipolar`` branch of the Scafacos code.

 To use SCAFACOS, create an instance of :attr:`espressomd.magnetostatics.Scafacos` and add it to the list of active actors.
 Three parameters have to be specified:
 * method_name: name of the SCAFACOS method being used.